 It’s no secret that hiring a property management company will make your experience owning rental property simpler, more seamless, and most importantly, more passive!
 A skilled property management team can serve as an invaluable asset to your real estate business, but you’ll want to determine that the team you’ve chosen is the right fit.

 If you’ve decided to hire a property management company, here are five questions you should ask to make sure you’ve selected the right team for the job:

-- What is the vacancy rate in this city?
+What is the vacancy rate in this city?
 Especially when you’re investing from out of state, chances are, you won’t be familiar with the demographics.
-If you listened to the podcast I did on vacancy rates, you'll know I like to purchase properties in cities that have a vacancy rate somewhere between 4-6%, less than the national average.
+In terms of vacancy rates, I typically like to purchase properties in cities that have a vacancy rate somewhere between 4-6%, less than the national average.
 A well-informed property management team is hands-on in their community, and they should know the inner-workings of their city, including the vacancy rate.

 Be diligent in interviewing your property management team.
 Once you’ve employed an efficient and effective team, your investing experience will become a passive-income producing machine!
 Don’t be afraid to ask questions, the right team will be glad to address your concerns.

 If you're interested in learning more about how to generate a passive income through our turnkey company, simply click the button below to book a free call with our team.
 We're armed and ready to discuss your questions, concerns, and real estate goals.
 We look forward to hearing from you!